 Every drug on the market is equivalent to that!

-I totally agree and tell me this isn’t ridiculous: When a drug is presented to the FDA for approval, the testing the FDA relies upon for its consideration is done by the very drug company that stands to profit from its sale!
-But leaving conflict of interest aside, just the idea that a medicine is created to stop the body from doing something that’s normal under certain circumstances–like manufacturing cholesterol or raising the blood pressure, raises a big red flag for me because how appropriate is it to make such a substance?
+I totally agree and tell me this isn’t ridiculous: When a drug is presented to the FDA for approval, the testing the FDA relies upon is done by the drug company itself– the very drug company that stands to profit from its sale!
+Why not just have students grade their own tests while we’re at it?
+But leaving conflict of interest aside, just the idea that their concept of medicine is a substance that will stop the body from doing something that it’s supposed to do — like making stomach acid — has to make you wonder what they could possibly be thinking.

-That’s what I meant when I said, “no philosophy”!
+That’s why I said “no philosophy”!
 There’s no philosophy regarding what’s a cure or what’s a healing process.
 I was taught in basic science that every symptom in the body is the body’s attempt to heal itself.
 But every drug that’s given is an effort to stop it!
-So we go to allopathic doctors to stop the healing process!
+So we’re basically going to allopathic doctors to stop the healing process!

 Whatever you have, they have a drug to stop it.
 We should be acknowledging that the sweating, the diarrhea, etc. are the body’s efforts to heal itself.
 It’s very strange that there is no healing philosophy in allopathy, there’s just commercial medicine.
 Drugs are the #1 killer of Americans.
 There’s a book everyone should read by Carolyn Dean, it’s called Death By Modern Medicine.
 She’s one of my students.